rmpestano/cdi-crud/README.md

 This project is also referenced [in this post](http://rpestano.wordpress.com/2014/11/04/cdi-crud-multi-tenancy/) and [this one](http://rpestano.wordpress.com/2014/11/08/arquillian-cucumber-dbunit/).

-How run it:
+## How run it:

 1. choose the maven profile(wildfly{default}, glassfish(4) or jboss)
 2. run on your favourite IDE

+## Runnig tests:

-3. running tests use maven command: mvn clean test -Ptests -Pwildfly-managed or activate container profile in your IDE and Run CrudIt.java/ CrudBdd.java/CrudAt as Junit test
+* via maven: mvn clean test -Ptests -Pwildfly-managed
+* or via IDE: activate container profile in your IDE and Run CrudIt.java|CrudBdd.java|CrudAt as Junit test

-Technologies:
+## Technologies:

 * CDI
 * JSF